-Figure 18 shows the Pedestrian Priority Zones with the 2015 construction projects that include pedestrian facilities and the 2016-2021 6-year Street Program projects that include pedestrian facilities.
+Figure 17 shows the Pedestrian Priority Zones with the 2015 construction projects that include pedestrian facilities and the 2016-2021 6-year Street Program projects that include pedestrian facilities.
 The street projects incorporate calming traffic and improving safety for pedestrians by reducing road and lane width; providing wider sidewalk, installation of curb extensions; modifying ADA ramps; adding a pedestrian pathway; improving transit accessibility; placing missing sidewalk; repairing sidewalk; installation of pedestrian lighting; improved median refuge islands; and other improvements.
 Many of the projects are within Pedestrian Priority Zones and are consistent with the guidance provided by the Pedestrian Master Plan.

-Figure 18 - 2015 Construction Projects and 2016-2021 6-year Street Program projects that include pedestrian facilities (note: need to update base map information and improve image)
+Figure 17 - 2015 Construction Projects and 2016-2021 6-year Street Program projects that include pedestrian facilities

-Figure 19 provides an example of how potential sidewalk improvement projects may be identified using the pedestrian demand analysis.
+Figure 18 provides an example of how potential sidewalk improvement projects may be identified using the pedestrian demand analysis.
 The map identifies missing sidewalks on one or both sides of a street.
 The missing sidewalk data is compared to the Pedestrian Demand Score.
 The result is an identification of locations where there is missing sidewalk in areas with the highest pedestrian demand.